DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/browserconnection/opened.md

 browserConnection.once('opened', callback)
 ```

-If every remote browser connection does not emit this event within **6** minutes, TestCafe throws an error.
+If every remote browser connection does not fire this event within **6 minutes**, TestCafe throws an error.
 You can configure this timeout with the [browserInitTimeout](../../configuration-file.md#browserinittimeout) configuration file property.

 You can run tests without waiting for the `opened` event to fire.
 The [runner.run](../runner/run.md) method waits for all browser connections to be established and all browsers to be ready within this time.